-How will the new URC DBS system work?
+How does the URC DBS system work?

-For those United Reformed Church Verifiers who do not have access to the internet but need to request checks, DDC will still be able to help!
+For those United Reformed Church Verifiers (churches and synods), who do not have access to the internet but need to request checks, DDC will still be able to help!
 The easiest, quickest and safest way to request and carry out checks is through the online application system, and there are numerous ways to do this (even if you do not have an email address!).
 Arrangements have also been made to allow applicants without email addresses/access to a computer to complete the online process.

-How will the new United Reformed Church PVG system work?
+How does the URC PVG system work?

-Unfortunately Disclosure Scotland do not yet have an online submission facility for PVG checks so United Reformed Churches in Scotland will still need to use the paper based process of application.
+Unfortunately Disclosure Scotland do not yet have an online submission facility for PVG checks so United Reformed Churches and ministers in Scotland will still need to use the paper based process of application.
 This can still be initiated, tracked and managed through the online Client Area.
 There is also a useful tool in place when requesting these checks to ensure the correct PVG form is sent to the applicant.
 Please ensure that you answer the questions asked to ensure the correct form is sent, and delays are kept to a minimum.

 The new PVG process is fully described through this ‘United Reformed Church Mini-Site’, as are the specific roles and responsibilities of those directly involved in the process.

-The roles involved in the process:
+The roles involved in the process – churches and synods:

 The DDC system can be broken into three main steps, all of which will involve the Church Verifier.
 The United Reformed Church Safeguarding Office has a list of approved Verifiers, and any requests or changes to those undertaking this role should be communicated to the United Reformed Church Safeguarding Office.
-If you are a Church Verifier who would like to share this role with another person or you are standing down, please complete the forms required and submit them to the United Reformed Church Safeguarding Office.
-This will need to be in accordance with a decision recorded in the minutes of a Church Meeting and by your Minister or Church Secretary.
+If you are a Church Verifier who would like to share this role with another person or you are standing down, please complete the form required and submit them to the United Reformed Church Safeguarding Office.
+This will need to be in accordance with a decision recorded in the minutes of a Church or Elders Meeting and signed by your Minister or Church Secretary.
 The United Reformed Church Safeguarding Office will then communicate this to DDC, who will initiate the new log-in(s) as required.
 If there is a basic change in details, for example a change of email address or new contact number, you can inform DDC directly, but you must also inform the United Reformed Church Safeguarding Office.